AdobeDocs/audience-manager.en/help/using/integration/media-data-integration/actionable-log-files.md

 >[!IMPORTANT]
 >
-> At the end of 2019, [!UICONTROL Actionable Log Files] will begin to expand availability to new ad servers.
+> In early 2020, [!UICONTROL Actionable Log Files] will begin to expand availability to new ad servers.
 Ask your [!DNL Audience Manager] consultant or [Customer Care](https://helpx.adobe.com/contact/enterprise-support.ec.html) to get started.

 ## Working with Actionable Log Files {#working-with-actionable-log-files}